An Official Intermediary of the Federal and Provincial Government

 Ontario Co-operative Incorporation

-Benefits of Non-Profit Corporation:
+Benefits of an Ontario Non-Profit Corporation:

 Limited Liability Protection: Nonprofits gain the advantage of tax-exempt status and protection of directors, officers, and members from personal liability.
-Personal assets of officers and board members are generally exempt from organizational debt and liability.
+Personal assets of officers and board members are generally exempt from organizational debt and liability.ย

-Access to Funding Sources: Non-Profit status also makes groups eligible to receive special grants or government funding, and special rates on services or even postage.
+Access to Funding Sources: Non-profit status also makes groups eligible to receive special grants or government funding, and special rates on services or even postage.
 Public and private grants available to incorporated organizations only can be accessed by some nonprofits.

 Perpetual Existence: Unlike unincorporated associations, a corporation continues to exist even if founders or board members leave, providing organizational stability and continuity.

-Better Governance Structure: The not-for-profit corporation has an enhanced ability, through its governing documents, to address membership status issues (e.g., removal for unpaid dues or death, and expulsion for disciplinary reasons).
+Better Governance Structure: The not-for-profit corporation has an enhanced ability, through its governing documents, to address membership status issues (e.g., removal for unpaid dues or death, and expulsion for disciplinary reasons).ย

-Easier Tax-Exempt Status: While a group or association that has not been formed under state law can apply for tax-exempt status it is generally easier for a statutory business entity (and especially a corporation) to get IRS approval.
+Easier Tax-Exempt Status: While a group or association that has not been formed under state law can apply for tax-exempt status, it is generally easier for a statutory business entity (and especially a corporation) to get IRS approval.

 Examples of non-profit organizations